timyates/DemoFX/README.md

 Used to discover the best techniques for optimising JavaFX performance on the Raspberry Pi, Desktop, iOS and Android.

-Compile in your IDE or with ant:
+Compile in your IDE or with gradle:
 ```
-ant
+./gradlew build
 ```
 ```
 Run with: